MerginMaps/docs/src/migrate/qfield/index.md

 ## Troubleshoot
 Struggling to migrate your projects?
 We are happy to help you!

-Book a short video call with our <MerginMapsEmail id="sales" desc="sales team" /> or write your questions to our <MerginMapsEmail id="support" desc="support team" />.
+Book a short video call with our <MerginMapsEmail id="sales" desc="sales team" /> or write your technical questions to our <MerginMapsEmail id="support" desc="support team" />.
 You can also chat with our open-source community.

 <CommunityJoin />

-If you are looking for a professional partner to migrate your workflow, you can ask our <MainDomainNameLink id="partners" desc="partners"/> network or Lutra Consulting Ltd., the developers of <MainPlatformName />
+If you are looking for a professional partner to migrate your workflow, you can ask our <MainDomainNameLink id="partners" desc="partners"/> network or <LutraConsultingWeb />, the developers of <MainPlatformName />
 <PublicImage src="logo_lutra.svg" title="Lutra Consulting Ltd. logo" style="width:50%" />